FlutterFrCommunity/flutterfrcommunity.github.io/README.md

-# flutterfrcommunity.github.io
+# Flutter FR Community

-Website of the Flutter FR Community
+Website of the Flutter FR Community.